x-warrior/python-sensitive-variables/README.md

 ## How does it work?

 When the decorated function throws an exception, `sensitive_variables` walks through the traceback, removes sensitive data from `frame.f_locals` and reraises the exception.
+If mutablemapping_scrub_fn is set and there is a MutableMapping instance on locals, it will call the function with the instance as parameter.

 This is usually not problematic because a function that just threw an exception is unlikely to still use its local variables.